jeremiedecock/botsim/README.md

 algorithms (machine learning, evolutionary algorithms, reinforcement learning, ...).

-## Motivations

-Generate in-silico original artificial organisms which can efficiently accomplish some given tasks (move, change their environment, survive, ...).
+Our motivations: generate in-silico original artificial organisms which can efficiently accomplish some given tasks (move, change their environment, survive, ...).

 More precisely, Botsim.org was written: